Awards & Scholarships

 • Nominees are normally residents of Alberta or have made a significant contribution in Alberta.

-• Awards will be presented at the joint ACTWS/CSTWS conference.
+• Awards will be presented at the ACTWS conference.

 • Eligible nominations can be considered for up to 3 years.